Frequently Asked Questions

 However, there are some tasks that the principal investigator cannot delegate.
 For example, the principal investigator or another study physician is responsible for determining if a subject must be withdrawn from a study due to an adverse event.
 In all cases, the principal investigator has final responsibility for the general conduct of the study at his or her site including, but not limited to, ensuring that all study-related processes and procedures are conducted in accord with the protocol and in compliance with local IRB policy and federal regulations for the protection of human subjects.

-Q: In documenting a patient's eligibility for a study, must the investigator obtain the prospective subject's previous medical records, or are history forms completed at the start of a study considered adequate?
+Q: In documenting a patient's eligibility for a study, must the investigator obtain the prospective subject's previous medical records, or are history forms completed at the beginning of a study considered adequate?

 A: Some studies are so complex, and have so many complicated inclusion/exclusion criteria, that a review of previous medical records is a necessity.
 A well-written clinical summary prepared by the subject's primary physician, along with relevant lab reports and related documents, will usually suffice.
 Photocopies of prior medical records are not required.
 In more straightforward studies that have few inclusion/exclusion criteria, the completion of a history form alone may be adequate (i.e., without the need to obtain prior medical records).
 The caveat here is that the history taker must be clinically knowledgeable in order to ask the appropriate questions and adequately probe the study candidate for additional information when needed.